yvesrei/Project_repo/README.md

 This is the description of the Group number 02.01, we will focus on making a tool for foodies that will present three restaurant recommendations for a group that want's to eat together.
+ChatGPT was used to assist with parts of the code and documentation.

 Here is how it works